c6o/docs/content/tutorials/sample-project.md

 ```

 > [!Note]
-> The above assumes port 80 is avaiable.
+> The above assumes port 80 is available.
 If you'd like an alternative port, edit the port in `k8s/loadbalance/frontend.yaml`

 You will then need to obtain the appropriate ingress service IP address or the LoadBalancer IP address, and go to `http://IP-ADDRESS` in a browser, where you should see all the microservices running.